vgpprasad91/desipalette/replit.md

 ## Backend Architecture
 - **Express.js** server with TypeScript for REST API endpoints
-- **Shopify Storefront API integration** via @shopify/storefront-api-client for headless commerce
+- **Exclusive Shopify Storefront API integration** via @shopify/storefront-api-client for headless commerce
-- **Intelligent fallback system** using in-memory storage with seeded product data when Shopify isn't available
+- **No fallback systems** - requires Shopify credentials for all operations
 - **Drizzle ORM** configured for PostgreSQL with schema definitions but currently unused
 - RESTful API design with endpoints for products, orders, and Shopify checkout
 - Middleware for request logging and error handling